atif0075/v3-tab/docs/examples/insert-html.md

 import insertHTML from "../code/insertHTML.vue"
 </script>

-# Remember Tab
+# Insert HTML

-This is a basic example of how to use the `v3-tab` component.
-It is a simple tabbed interface with three tabs.
-The first tab is selected by default.
-You can switch between tabs by clicking on the tab buttons.
+This is example of inserting HTML into tab content.
+You can use it to insert any HTML content into tab content.

 <insertHTML />